RimshaKanwal0/Rimshakanwal0/README.md

 ##  What I’m Working On

 - 🔭 Developing **data engineering and analytics solutions** using Python, SQL, and Apache Spark
-- 🔬 Researching and implementing **LLM-powered tools** for intelligent automation
 - 📊 Building dashboards and analytics pipelines for real-time insights

 ---